 Alice Springs is a good place to see wonderful desert scenes and weird rock formations.
 Also don't miss the spell binding sunsets and the clear night skies when the entire Milky Way is visible.
 If you plan to use a hire car in Alice Springs then leave plenty of time and take lots of water - it's about 18 hours from Adelaide

-though the roads are in good condition.
+or Darwin though the roads are in good condition.

 Wherever you want car hire in Australia

 , you can trust us to source the cheapest prices from leading car rental agents to make getting around Alice Springs cost effective and enjoyable.